The Clarity Inherent in our Nature - with Laura Bridgman

 The Clarity Inherent in our Nature

-During this retreat we will explore a natural gradual process of settling into a meditative state and inner connection based on the attitudes of relaxation and balance of mind and curiosity/natural interest.
+During this retreat we will explore a natural gradual process of settling into a meditative state and inner connection based on the attitudes of relaxation and balance of mind and curiosity or natural interest.

 This practice enables an awareness of our mental and emotional activity that is beyond the content of our life situation - an awareness that is clear, knowing, joyful and compassionate.
 Our senses become enhanced, as does insight into and understanding of what is arising internally and externally.